-So let's set the scene.
-You've built a product, found product market fit (congrats) you are building out or already have built out a demand generation funnel and team.
+So, let's set the scene: you've built a product, found the product market fit (congrats), and you are building out or already have built out a demand generation funnel and team.
 Maybe you have raised some growth capital, but now it's time to scale.
 You are going to pound the phones and email.
-Buy all the ads, partner with some great companies.
+Buy all the ads, and partner with some great companies.

-You probably just assumed your product will be easy to get live, that customers will pay attention because they want your product sooo bad, and the pain you relieve is soo pronounced.
-I'm sorry but, they just won't.
-Your champion has 100s of projects and 5 #1 priorities.
+You probably just assumed your product will be easy to get live, that customers will pay attention because they want your product so bad, and the pain you relieve is so pronounced— I'm sorry but, they just won't.
+Your champion has 100s of projects and 5 top priorities.
 You'll spend endless hours talking with your head of CSM or implementation or services trying to figure out where you stand with big customer X and why it's been 5 weeks and they're still not live.

-The problem is that implementation at every company is a blackbox, and there's no accountability in spreadsheets.
-The traditional way most companies scale this workflow is to throw more bodies at professional services...but this will only hurt your margins as you grow.
-You need a system that standardizes your process, creates good hygiene and helps you gain real-time visibility so you can proactively react when things are about to go off the rails.
+The problem is that implementation at every company is a black box, and there's no accountability in spreadsheets.
+The traditional way most companies scale this workflow is to throw more bodies at professional services, but this will only hurt your margins as you grow.
+You need a system that standardizes your process, creates good hygiene, and helps you gain real-time visibility so you can proactively react when things are about to go off the rails.
 Put bluntly, you are drastically limiting your ability to scale by not having a platform of record for implementation.

-My friend Carsten Toma talked about this with us a few weeks back in how he scaled Hybris to a $1.5bn exit to SAP, “I can tell you that we had what we called a success framework...a manual process very close to what Baton is pioneering now as a SaaS company.
+My friend Carsten Toma talked about this with us a few weeks back in how he scaled Hybris to a $1.5bn exit to SAP, he said: “I can tell you that we had what we called a success framework...a manual process very close to what Baton is pioneering now as a SaaS company.
 Brokering expectations and aligning on commitment between customer, partner and vendor.
 A highly effective way to make sure best practices were applied, certified resources on the job and expectations understood.”

 Honestly, all a spreadsheet is going to do is make you look dated to your customers.
-You built an innovative and beautiful product, spent tons of capital building a marketing funnel full of slick ads to get demand...and now you leave the most important part of the journey up to a spreadsheet...are you insane!
+You built an innovative and beautiful product, spent tons of capital building a marketing funnel full of slick ads to get demand, and now you leave the most important part of the journey up to a spreadsheet?
+Are you insane?!

 Baton helps enterprise software companies accelerate revenue, by enabling your team to get customers live 2x faster.
-That means you show value to the customer sooner and get to recognize that revenue this quarter instead of next quarter.
+That means you show value to the customer sooner and get to recognize that revenue this quarter, instead of next quarter.